CloudLiteMC/CustomItems-ShopGUiPlus-Addon/README.md

+***CustomItems support has been added for ShopGUI+, I was late archiving this repo but I will do it now***

 ***DISCALIMER*** *"Oh wow nice job leaking CustomItems plugin"* Stop it, before you even try saying this, the jar included with this source code is publicly available on the CustomItems [Github page](https://github.com/jojodmo/CustomItems/blob/master/API/CustomItemsAPI_PLACEHOLDER.jar) it is simply included with source code to make it easier if someone else wants to make a commit on this.

-***DISCLAIMER PT 2*** This is only a ***TEMPORARY*** fix!
-The developer of ShopGUI+ Does intend to add CustomItem's functionality; but for now this is a viable option as uses ShopGUI+'s ItemProvider class

 # How do i use this?